rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 overrides Jeweler classes in [./lib/bio-gem/mod/jeweler.rb](https://github.com/helios/bioruby-gem/blob/master/lib/bio-gem/mod/jeweler.rb).
 In this file, at runtime, Jeweler::Generator.new is replaced with our own version, which calls the original first, but continues to plug in information.
 Any time jeweler::Generator.new is called, our edition is called.
-Even from within Jeweller!
+Even from within jeweler!

 It is important to check out this file, as many overrides are defined here.
 Also have a look at the *create_files* function.
 That is where directories and